JamesBrownR/MeetingSurge/_posts/2025-11-25-website-redesign.md

         <h2>What to Do Next</h2>
         <p>If your business checks any of these, you're losing money.
 Every day with an outdated website is another day you lose customers.</p>
         <p>A professional website redesign doesn't have to take months or cost a fortune.
-The right web designer (me) can have you up and running with a modern, mobile-friendly site in as little as 1-2 weeks.</p>
+The right web designer (humbly, me) can have you up and running with a modern, mobile-friendly site in as little as 1-2 weeks.</p>
     </article>
 </div>